Only Once a Year

 By Paula Januszkiewicz · Sami Laiho · CQURE Academy Experts

-Upgrade your cybersecurity skills with The Advanced Windows Security Course – our flagship certified online course designed by industry experts for ambitious cybersecurity geeks who want to perform at the highest level in the upcoming year!Apply for 2022 Edition
+Upgrade your cybersecurity skills with The Advanced Windows Security Course – our flagship certified online course designed by industry experts for ambitious cybersecurity geeks who want to perform at the highest level in the upcoming year!Notify Me about 2023 Edition

 Outperform your expectations and get noticed by employers in 2022 with this certified online course by CQURE.